Kamala Harris Leads Trump in Tight Presidential Race: Reuters/Ipsos Poll | Politics

 Kamala Harris Leads Trump in Tight Presidential Race: Reuters/Ipsos Poll

-Vice President Kamala Harris holds a slight lead over Donald Trump in the U.S. presidential race, with a new Reuters/Ipsos poll showing Harris at 45% and Trump at 42%.
-Voter enthusiasm appears higher than in previous years, particularly among Democrats.
+The latest Reuters/Ipsos poll reveals Democratic Vice President Kamala Harris holds a narrow lead over Republican Donald Trump in the upcoming U.S. presidential election.
+Voter enthusiasm appears higher compared to 2020, with 78% of registered voters certain to cast a ballot.
+Harris is favored on healthcare and political extremism, while Trump is viewed as stronger on economic issues.

-In the lead-up to the November 5 U.S. presidential election, Vice President Kamala Harris is narrowly leading Republican challenger Donald Trump, according to the latest Reuters/Ipsos poll.
-Harris holds a 45% to 42% advantage, which reflects a tight race.
+In a closely contested U.S. presidential race, Democratic Vice President Kamala Harris has a marginal lead over Republican Donald Trump, according to a new Reuters/Ipsos poll.
+The survey shows Harris at 45% compared to Trump's 42%, highlighting a tight battle ahead of the November 5 election.

-Among likely voters, Harris expands her lead slightly to 47% versus Trump's 44%.
-The poll indicates a margin of error of approximately 4 percentage points.
-Compared to a previous poll conducted earlier, enthusiasm appears to be rising, especially among Democratic voters.
+The poll reveals increased voter enthusiasm, with 78% of registered voters indicating certainty to vote, up from 74% in 2020.
+Enthusiasm is particularly notable among Democrats, reflecting renewed interest since the previous election cycle.

-The survey, conducted online with 938 U.S. adults, including 807 registered voters, reveals that 78% of voters are "completely certain" they will vote.
-Healthcare policy and political extremism are strengths for Harris, though the economy remains the primary issue favoring Trump.
+Harris gains favor on issues such as healthcare and political extremism, whereas Trump maintains an edge on economic matters.
+Despite the slim differences, the outcome will heavily depend on state-by-state results in key battlegrounds, where both candidates are neck and neck.

 (With inputs from agencies.)